Buddy Hackett: Later career

-Hackett continued to appear on Johnny Carson's Tonight Show until Carson left the series in 1992.

-In 1974 Hackett published a book of poetry entitled The Naked Mind of Buddy Hackett.

-In 1978, Hackett delivered a dramatic performance as Lou Costello in the television movie Bud and Lou opposite Harvey Korman as Bud Abbott.
-The film told the story of Abbott and Costello, and he and Korman did a rendition of the team's famous "Who's on First?" routine.

-In 1979, Hackett was the voice of the groundhog "Pardon Me Pete", and the narrator of the Rankin/Bass Christmas special Jack Frost (1979).
-He starred in the 1980 film Hey Babe!.
-That same year, he hosted a syndicated revival of the 1950–61 Groucho Marx quiz show You Bet Your Life which lasted for one year.

-Hackett appeared regularly in TV ads for Tuscan Dairy popsicles and yogurt throughout the 1970s, but his most famous television campaign was for Lay's potato chips ("Nobody can eat just one!") which ran from 1968 to 1971; Hackett had succeeded Bert Lahr as Lay's spokesman.
-He guest-starred in the Space Rangers episode, "To Be Or Not To Be", as has-been comedian Lenny Hacker, a parody of his stage persona.
-The character's name was Hackett's own real name.
-He also appeared on the television series The Love Boat in 1979 (Season 3, Episode 3), playing the part of a cab driver, Mickey, who accepted an offer to join his jilted passenger (Arlene Golonka) on a three-day cruise.
-In 1987, Hackett appeared on Murder, She Wrote (Season 3, Episode 18).
-He also appeared in LA Law as a friend of Secretary Roxanne helping her by doing free TV infomercials.
+Throughout the 1970s, Hackett published a book of poetry entitled The Naked Mind of Buddy Hackett, made frequent appearances on Johnny Carson's Tonight Show until Carson's retirement in 1992, delivered a dramatic performance as Lou Costello in the television movie Bud and Lou opposite Harvey Korman as Bud Abbott, and narrated the Rankin/Bass Christmas special Jack Frost (1979).
+Hackett appeared regularly in TV ads for Tuscan Dairy popsicles and yogurt throughout this decade, with his most famous television campaign being for Lay's potato chips ("Nobody can eat just one!"), running from 1968 to 1971.
+In 1980, he starred in the film Hey Babe! and hosted a syndicated revival of the 1950–61 Groucho Marx quiz show You Bet Your Life until its cancellation one year later.
+Hackett also appeared on The Big Valley.
+The Love Boat, Murder, She Wrote, L.A.
+Law, and in two episodes of The Fall Guy.
+He guest-starred on the Space Rangers episode "To Be Or Not To Be" as has-been comedian Lenny Hacker, a parody of his stage persona.
+He also did comedy specials for HBO.

 Other

 For his contribution to the motion picture industry, Hackett was given a star on the Hollywood Walk of Fame.
 In 2000, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 In April 1998, Hackett guest starred in an episode of LateLine called "Buddy Hackett".
 The episode focused on a news broadcast paying tribute to Hackett following his death, only to discover that the report of his death was a mistake.
 Robert Reich and Dick Gephardt also appeared in the episode, paying tribute to Hackett, by singing along to Hackett's rendition of Shipoopi from The Music Man.

 In his final years, Hackett had a recurring spot called "Tuesdays with Buddy" on The Late Late Show with Craig Kilborn in which he shared stories of his career and delivered some of his comedic routines.

-In 1999 he appeared in 13 episodes of Fox's Action TV series as a security guard and chauffeur named Lonnie Dragon.
+In 1999, he appeared in 13 episodes of Fox's Action TV series as a security guard and chauffeur named Lonnie Dragon.

 In 2021, Hackett was inducted into the New Jersey Hall of Fame.